Taghachar: Under Ghazan

 Ghazan confirmed Taghachar as viceroy in Rûm on 9 December because he had concerns over his continued loyalty and thought it safer to keep him at a distance.
 Meanwhile, Nawruz became naib of Ilkhanate and headed Ghazan's army against Chagatai khan Duwa's invasion of Khorasan in 1295.
 However, Ilkhanid prince Sogai (son of Yoshmut) refused to join campaign in Khorasan, believing this was Nawruz's plot further deprive nobility of their possessions.
 Taghachar was thought to have been implicated in the rebellion of Prince Sogai and was declared a rebel.
 Taghachar strengthened himself in Tokat and resisted against Ghazan's commanders Harmanji, Baltu and Arap (son of Samagar).
 He was soon arrested by Baltu near Delice and was delivered to Ghazan in 1296.

 Shortly afterwards Ghazan reluctantly ordered the murder of Taghachar; he recognised that he had been a help and that he was not an imminent threat, and explained his decision by reference to Chinese story about execution of a commander who saved a future emperor by betraying a former one.

 Family

 It is not known to whom Taghachar was married but he had at least two sons: Mubarak and Jaruq.
 Mubarak died in his youth but apparently Jaruq was alive during reigns of Ghazan and Öljaitü.
-According to Kazakh researcher Jaqsylyq Sabitov, Jaruq may have fled to Golden Horde where he married a daughter of Mengu Timur and fathered Golden Horde emirs Muhammad Khwaja, Saray-Timur and Kutluk-Timur (d.1336).
+According to Kazakh researcher Jaqsylyq Sabitov, Jaruq may have fled to Golden Horde where he married a daughter of Mengu Timur and fathered Golden Horde emirs Khwaja, Saray-Timur and Kutluk-Timur (d.1336).